Knee Valgus in Handball Goalkeeping

 The Link to Dynamic Knee Valgus

-One of the key observations during the drop jump test is the presence of dynamic knee valgus – a condition where the knees collapse inward during landing and jumping.
-Dynamic knee valgus is a significant indicator of potential knee injury risk, including the anterior cruciate ligament (ACL) tears, which are prevalent in many sports.
+One of the key observations during the drop jump test is the presence of dynamic knee valgus, a condition where the knees collapse inward during landing and jumping.
+Dynamic knee valgus in handball and other sports is a significant indicator of potential knee injury risk, including ACL tears, which are prevalent in many sports.
 By analyzing the knee’s behavior during the test, practitioners can identify athletes at higher risk of such injuries.

 How the Drop Jump Test is Performed

-This is very important because we know that the most serious knee injuries for handball goalkeepers occur during landings and in situations that require fast changes of direction (such as feint).
+This is very important because we know that the most serious knee injuries for handball goalkeepers occur during landings and in situations that require fast changes of direction (such as feints).

 Purpose and Importance